ScottyLee/resource_manager/README.md

 Before first run, project should be compiled.
 To do this, run **make** in root project directory.
-Once the project is compiled - you can start running the tests: make test.
+Once the project is compiled - you can start running the tests: **make test**.

 ## Starting